blocknative/sdk/README.md

-# Blocknative API
+# Blocknative sdk

-A lightweight library to connect to the Blocknative backend Ethereum node infrastructure via a websocket connection for realtime transaction updates.
+A lightweight JavaScript sdk to connect to the Blocknative backend Ethereum node infrastructure via a websocket connection for realtime transaction updates.

 ## Usage